TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/utils/plotter/index.rst

                              confirmed by checking the model class documentation.
       :type states_to_plot: list of str
       :param frames: Reference frames for each state ('abc', 'alpha-beta', 'dq').
                      If None, defaults to 'alpha-beta' for all states.
-The dq-frame is aligned with the grid voltage for grid-connected systems and with the rotor flux for induction machines.
+The dq-frame is aligned with
+                     - the grid voltage for grid-connected systems
+                     - the rotor flux for induction machines
+                     - the rotor angle for PMSMs
       :type frames: list of str, optional
       :param plot_u_abc_ref: Plot modulating signal u_abc_ref in one subplot (default: False)
       :type plot_u_abc_ref: bool, optional